Sports at EYOF 2023 Maribor

 EYOF 2023 Maribor includes competitions in the following sports:

-artistic gymnastics, athletics, 3×3 basketball, road cycling, mountain biking, handball, judo, swimming, tennis, volleyball, canoe sprint, skateboarding, and football for girls.
+artistic gymnastics, athletics, road cycling, mountain biking, handball, judo, swimming, tennis, volleyball, skateboarding and 3×3 basketball.

-For the first time in the history of the European Youth Olympic Festival, there will be a skateboarding competition and for the first time a women’s football.
+For the first time in the history of the European Youth Olympic Festival, there will be a skateboarding competition, Mountain biking and 3×3 basketball.

 On 31 May, 1868, cycling was officially recognised as a sport with the first race taking place at Saint-Cloud Park in France.
 Since the mid-1980s, the sport has proliferated and professional races now take place on every continent in the world.